Campus Based Scholarship

-- Physical fitness – The Army Physical Fitness Test (APFT) consists of two minutes of pushups, two minutes of sit-ups, and a two-mile run.
+- Physical Fitness – The Army Physical Fitness Test (APFT) consists of two minutes of pushups, two minutes of sit-ups, and a two-mile run.
 The APFT is the basis for a physical fitness comparison in ROTC.
-CLICK HERE and scroll down to see a video demonstrating how to execute an APFT.
+CLICK HERE and scroll down to see a video demonstration of an APFT.

 - Aptitude for leadership and military service – Do you have the desire to lead and to be a part of a team in the classroom, during lab, throughout every training exercise, in the community, and with your peers?
-These are all part of a subjective basis for awarding scholarships.
-The Fightin’ Irish cadre constantly assess and review each cadet before, during, and after the scholarship process.
+These are all scholarship awarding considerations.
+The Fightin’ Irish cadre assess and review each cadet before, during, and after the scholarship process.

 - Extracurricular activities/athletics: Sports and leadership positions during your college career demonstrate the scholar, athlete, leader model of an Army officer and weigh into the scholarship board process.

 - Availability – On campus scholarship money is allocated every year and the number of scholarships varies from year to year.
 Apply early and stay in contact.
 Let us know if you are interested.

 Scholarship questions should be directed to: